Currenton/Currenton-TOS/README.md

 4. Actions that harm the reputation or functionality of the Services.
 5. Use of obtained information for harassment or abuse.
 6. Misuse of support services or submission of false reports.
-7. Violations of applicable laws or regulations.
+7. Use the Services in a manner inconsistent with any applicable laws or regulations.
-8. Unauthorized framing or linking to the website.
+8. Engage in unauthorized framing of or linking to the website.
-9. Transmission of harmful content, including viruses or spam.
-10. Use of automated tools or scripts to manipulate the Services.
-11. Impersonation of other users.
-12. Uploading of spyware or passive collection mechanisms.
-13. Disruption of Services or harassment of staff.
-14. Attempts to bypass access restrictions.
-15. Unauthorized modification or distribution of software.
-16. Reverse engineering or decryption of software components.
+9. Upload or transmit (or attempt to upload or to transmit) viruses, Trojan horses, or other material, including excessive use of capital letters and spamming (continuous posting of repetitive text), that interferes with any party’s uninterrupted use and enjoyment of the Services or modifies, impairs, disrupts, alters, or interferes with the use, features, functions, operation, or maintenance of the Services;
+10. Engage in any automated use of the system, such as using scripts to send comments or messages, or using any data mining, robots, or similar data gathering and extraction tools;
+11. Delete the copyright or other proprietary rights notice from any Content;
+12. Attempt to impersonate another user or person or use the username of another user;
+13. Upload or transmit (or attempt to upload or to transmit) any material that acts as a passive or active information collection or transmission mechanism, including without limitation, clear graphics interchange formats (“gifs”), 1×1 pixels, web bugs, cookies, or other similar devices (sometimes referred to as “spyware” or “passive collection mechanisms” or “pcms”);
+14. Interfere with, disrupt, or create an undue burden on the Services or the networks or services connected to the Services;
+15. Harass, annoy, intimidate, or threaten any of our employees or agents engaged in providing any portion of the Services to you;
+16. Attempt to bypass any measures of the Services designed to prevent or restrict access to the Services, or any portion of the Services;
+17. Copy or adapt the Services’s software, including but not limited to Flash, PHP, HTML, JavaScript, or other code;
+18. Except as permitted by applicable law, decipher, decompile, disassemble, or reverse engineer any of the software comprising or in any way making up a part of the Services;
+19. Except as may be the result of standard search engine or Internet browser usage, use, launch, develop, or distribute any automated system, including without limitation, any spider, robot, cheat utility, scraper, or offline reader that accesses the website, or using or launching any unauthorized script or other software;
+20. Make any unauthorized use of the Services, including collecting usernames and/or email addresses of users by electronic or other means for the purpose of sending unsolicited email, or creating user accounts by automated means or under false pretenses;
+21. Use the Services as part of any effort to compete with us or otherwise use the Services and/or the Content for any revenue-generating endeavor or commercial enterprise;
+22. Exchange virtual currency for real value in any way;
+23. Initiate illegitimate chargebacks;
-17. Use of unauthorized automation within Discord.
+24. Use any type of unauthorized automation within Discord;
-18. Engagement in unauthorized advertisements.
+25. Use the service for unauthorized advertisements.

 ---